 6) Are there any other fees incurred after purchasing this program?

 Yes.
 There are going to be fees.
 Each state will have different fees associated with the filing.
 Those fees are extremely small.
-But as far as fees from us, no. The program is complete.
+But as far as fees from Spencer, I don’t believe so.
+The program is complete.

 7) How long does the entire process take?

 It depends on the state.
-In some states, the courts have built in delays to ensure that any other party that may have a claim on the surplus is notified.
+In some states, the courts have built-in delays to ensure that any other party that may have a claim on the surplus is notified.
 If this is the case, it could take 2-3 months.
 This is one of the reasons why you may want to consider doing this in multiple states or have multiple deals going at one time.